jbruechert/halium-install/README.md

 The difference to the official script from the halium-scripts repository is that this script will prepare the rootfs on your host system instead of on the device.
 This will make you independent of problems like old TWRP images, no busybox or not-working busyboxes on some devices.

-A prebuilt standalone version and AppImage is available [here](https://github.com/JBBgameich/halium-install/releases).
+A prebuilt standalone version available [here](https://github.com/JBBgameich/halium-install/releases).
 Alternatively you can just clone this repository and directly use the script.

 ### Dependencies